Language of flowers: The language of flowers around the world

-Cultural and Religious Nuances
+Cultural and religious nuances

 When considering the relationship between humans and flowers through a cultural lens, it can be examined through the varied perceptual experiences that different flowers evoke.
 The way individuals within a specific culture process floral imagery and construct meanings around flowers is shaped by their sensory interpretations and cultural influences.
 Cultural interactions are often fluid, overlapping, and, at times, contradictory.
 Recognizing these complex relationships is essential, as the blending of different cultural elements can produce both ambiguous meanings and paradoxical effects, making the process of cultural exchange more intricate than it may initially appear.

-Flowers have been used by cultures throughout history to express their unique perspectives on life.
-From mythology and symbolism to religion, art, literature, crafts, and industry, flowers have long held a special place in human expression.
+Flowers have been used by cultures throughout history to express their perspectives on life.
+Flowers have been featured in mythology, symbolism, religion, art, literature, crafts, and industry.
+Flowers have long held a distinct place in human expression.
 This enduring fascination with flowers has given rise to a symbolic language that resonates across cultures worldwide.

-Historical Background Across Cultures
+Historical background across cultures

 Ancient Egypt

 The ancient Egyptians, known for their deep religiosity, expressed their reverence for nature through a profound appreciation for plants, particularly flowers.
 They are credited with the early tradition of associating flowers with the deceased, using them in burial rituals as a form of purification.

-Israel
+Judaism

-In contrast, the Hebrews incorporated flowers into celebratory feasts, such as Pentecost, a festival of gratitude for a successful harvest, and the Feast of Tabernacles, marking the arrival of autumn.
+In contrast, the Hebrews incorporated flowers into celebratory feasts, such as Shavuot, a festival of gratitude for a successful harvest, and the Feast of Tabernacles, marking the arrival of autumn.